 • Does my package include a second shooter?

 • Do you charge a travel/ accommodation fee?

 • Is retouching of our images included in our package?

-To avoid any disappointments when you receive your wedding gallery, it’s important to understand what’s included in your photographers wedding package before you book.
-The price range can be huge and so are the options on what’s included and what can be booked on top in advance(?)
+To avoid any disappointments when you receive your wedding gallery, it’s important to understand what’s included in the package before you hire your wedding photographer.
+The price range can be huge and so are the options on what’s included and what can be booked on top in advance.

 For example, some photographers include all images in your final wedding gallery and other photographers just promise a certain amount of wedding photographs and up-sell if you would like to purchase more.
 This might explain the price difference between two photographers.
-If you prefer getting all images of your wedding you might want to consider a photographer that includes all the pictures in your gallery right away.
+If you prefer getting all photographs of your wedding you might want to hire a wedding photographer that includes all in your final gallery right away.

 You also want to make sure how many hours of photography coverage is included.
 A typical wedding day usually requires between eight and ten hours.

 If your photographer includes an engagement session in your wedding packages, that’s a big plus.
 They are usually really interested in getting to know you better before your wedding and want to make sure your wedding day runs smoothly.

 Tip: If your photographer hasn’t photographed at your venue yet feel free to ask them if they are open to walk your wedding venue prior to your big day.
 I encourage my couples to meet at the location whenever they have their walkthrough with their wedding planner — no matter what.

 Not decided on a venue yet?
 Check our Charleston venue guide for more tips!